Transitional Psychotherapy

 Victoria Shares Her Approach

-As a pragmatic and action-oriented person, I have studied psychology better to understand the breadth and depth of human behavior.
-However, I focused on techniques and systems that work well and work fast in the "real world" rather than the synthetic environment of the consultant's office.
-Except for Jungian and Freudian analysis, my work was dedicated to practical, pragmatic problem-solving.
+As a pragmatic and action‑oriented person, Victoria has studied psychology to better understand the breadth and depth of human behavior.
+She has focused on techniques and systems that work well and work fast in the real world rather than in the synthetic environment of a consultant’s office.
+With the exception of Jungian and Freudian analysis, her work has been dedicated to practical, pragmatic problem‑solving.

-In England, I was the live-in Director of a therapeutic community for mental patients where psychological problems in relation to work were always integral to the treatment.
-The phrase, "It doesn't matter if you are a paranoid schizophrenic, it's still your turn to clean the kitchen," is a powerful and accurate example of treatment philosophy.
+In England, Victoria served as the live‑in Director of a therapeutic community for mental patients, where psychological problems in relation to work were always integral to treatment.
+The guiding philosophy of the program is captured in the phrase, “It doesn’t matter if you are a paranoid schizophrenic, it’s still your turn to clean the kitchen,” which reflects a blend of responsibility, equality, and practical care

-While in England, I studied privately with Mary Williams Stein, a prominent training analyst for the Travistock Clinic and the Jung Institute, completing Jungian Analysis.
-I also worked with Dr. Joe Burke of the Arbors Association and studied with Dr. Aaron Esterson, author of "Sanity Madness & The Family", also of the Travistock Clinic.
-Other studies included Psychodrama, Psychosynthesis, and Gesalt psychology at Quasitor Institute and the Institute of Psychosynthesis in London, as well as at Esalan Institute in California.
+While in England, she studied privately with Mary Williams Stein, a prominent training analyst for the Tavistock Clinic and the Jung Institute, completing Jungian analysis.
+She also worked with Dr. Joe Burke of the Arbors Association and studied with Dr. Aaron Esterson, author of Sanity, Madness & The Family, also of the Tavistock Clinic.
+Additional studies included psychodrama, psychosynthesis, and gestalt psychology at Quasitor Institute and the Institute of Psychosynthesis in London, as well as at Esalen Institute in California.

-After returning to America in 1977, I made New York City my base.
-I worked as a psychological consultant in business using various techniques within the context of everyday business problems.
-I was also a seminar leader for the American Management Association in courses relating to management, supervision, motivation, and communication.
+After returning to America in 1977, Victoria made New York City her base.
+She worked as a psychological consultant in business, using various techniques within the context of everyday business problems, and served as a seminar leader for the American Management Association in courses related to management, supervision, motivation, and communication.

-In my ongoing search for pragmatic, behavior-modifying insights that could be used "on the run" by busy executives, I began to focus my studies on symbols, imagination, and success patterns that help individuals through intuition connected to concrete problem-solving.
+In her ongoing search for pragmatic, behavior‑modifying insights that busy executives can use “on the run,” Victoria began to focus her studies on symbols, imagination, and success patterns that help individuals connect intuition to concrete problem‑solving.